aws-samples/technical-notes-for-microsoft-workloads-on-aws/docusaurus/docs/Active-Directory/Guides/Guide2/index.md

 sidebar_position: 20
 ---

-# Optimising Directory Sharing in AWS Managed Microsoft AD
+# Optimizing Directory Sharing in AWS Managed Microsoft AD
 by Ben Groeneveld

-### Introduction
+## Introduction

 For many organisations using AWS services, enabling Windows / Kerberos authentication is a critical aspect of ensuring secure and efficient management.
 This process necessitates the use of AWS Managed Microsoft AD, a pivotal component for authentication purposes.
 Especially in environments where multiple AWS accounts are in play, organisations commonly leverage the Directory Sharing feature within AWS Managed Microsoft AD.
 This approach facilitates the extension of directory capabilities across numerous accounts, enhancing operational scalability and efficiency.